-In particular, Katy advises clients in relation to judicial review claims, fraud, commercial litigation and arbitration, reputation management (including defamation and harassment) and human rights.
-Katy's breadth of experience ensures that she is well-placed to devise creative solutions to meet the needs of private clients in their wider personal and business lives.
+Katy is a Partner in Mishcon Private and Head of the Politics and Law Group.
+Katy specialises in political disputes, public law, and commercial litigation predominantly for individuals and their businesses and families.
+Katy's breadth of experience ensures that she is well-placed to devise creative solutions to meet the needs of private clients in their wider personal, political and business lives.

 International arbitration and commercial litigation

-- Acting for BSGR in a multi-billion dollar ICSID arbitration against the Government of Guinea, based on the expropriation of mining rights by the government.
-The complex claim involves allegations of corruption and bribery and an understanding of the legal framework relating to disputes against state entities.
+- Advising a client in a multi-billion dollar ICSID arbitration against a government, based on the expropriation of mining rights.
+The complex claim involved allegations of corruption and bribery and an understanding of the legal framework relating to disputes against state entities.

 - Acting for a company to remove the Chairman of an arbitral tribunal based on an appearance of bias.